6 Reasons Outdoor TV Antennas Lose Signal (and How to Fix Them)

 Signal Loss Pattern Guide: What Your Antenna Is Telling You

-If your outdoor TV antenna loses signal intermittently, the timing usually reveals the cause.
+If your outdoor antenna loses signal, the timing of the problem often reveals the cause.

 Channels drop when it’s windy